 Option Action PEM server mode The location of the PEM server; a LOCAL server resides on the monitored PEM instance, while a REMOTE server is on a different host.
 PEM sync mode If enabled, all roles/groups/tenants that are accessible by the role that creates the console are added to the PEM server as a member of a non-login group role.
-PEM synchroni- The number of minutes between PEM/Ark synchronisations. sation interval
+PEM synchronisation interval The number of minutes between PEM/Ark synchronisations.

-Fig. 8: The Console database backup tab
+Figure 2.8 - The Console database backup tab.